coltongrainger/blog/_drafts/2018-08-06-navigating-with-kate.md

 status: notes
 ---

-I survey the Math department, the College of Engineering and Applied Sciences, and link to just-in-time review materials (all before prior to getting locked into the maths pillar sequences this fall)
+I survey the Math department, the College of Engineering and Applied Sciences, and link to just-in-time review materials (all before prior to getting locked into the maths pillar sequences this fall).

 ## Maths pillar sequences

 Disclaimer: this advice is relevant to the 2018-19 academic year, and, etc, the reader should check with the department for more authoritative advice.
 Thanks.

-From the department chair, [Kate Stange](http://math.colorado.edu/~kstange/):
+From the department chair, Professor [Kate Stange](http://math.colorado.edu/~kstange/):

 > Your main task in your first couple years is the required courses and
 > prelim exams.
 There are three main fall/spring sequences offered each year: